 If you were prescribed antibiotics, take them as directed until they are gone.

 You may use over-the-counter medicine for pain relief and swelling, unless another pain medicine was prescribed.
 Note: If you have chronic kidney or liver disease, talk with your healthcare provider before using this medicine.
-Also talk with your healthcare provider if you’ve had a stomach ulcer or GI bleeding.
+Also talk with your healthcare provider if you’ve had a stomach ulcer or gastrointestinal bleeding.

-Avoid antiperspirants and deodorants.
+Don't use antiperspirants and deodorants.

-Avoid shaving the affected area.
+Don't shave the affected area.

 If you smoke, consider quitting.